 More information on Liverpool Hope University.

-Download the form from and fill it out, typed only, please!
-Submit your application with a letter of reference from one of your professors.
-You can email electronic copies and mail the paper originals.
-Attach a scanned copy of your passport photo page.
+Please see the Study Abroad page.
+Submit your application with a letter of reference from one of your professors, a transcript and a scanned copy of your passport.
 That's it!

 Yes!
 All you need to do is work with your home university to make sure the courses that you take here at Liverpool Hope will transfer back.
-Our Syllabus page should help with course transfer issues.
 Just apply as above, and contact us if you have any questions or need any help!